edwardUL99/DockerWizard/README.md

 class SampleCustomCommand(AbstractCommand):
   """
   This sample custom command simply just prints the arguments provided to it
   """

   def __init__(self):
     # init the command with sample-custom-command which can be referenced from build files
     # The command requires at least (at_least=True) 1 (num_args_required) arguments
     super().__init__(name='sample-custom-command', num_args_required=1, at_least=True)

   def _execute(self, args: list):
     # this is the 'hook' that you extend for the command.
 AbstractCommand.execute validates the number of args and
     # on successful validation, calls this
     cli.info(f'The arguments passed to {self.default_name()} are:')

     for arg in args:
       cli.info(f'\t{arg}')

     try:
       if args.index("throw-error"):
         # demo purposes if args contain throw-error, raise a CommandError
         raise CommandError('This is how you raise an error condition from the command') except ValueError:
       pass  # not in the list so ignore

+    cli.info('Named arguments in the context\'s current build step are ' f'{self.build_context.current_step.named})')

   def default_name(self):
     # allows a default name to be assigned when the name tag is not provided in the build step
     return 'Sample Custom Command'
 ```
 This command simply prints out the arguments passed in and for demonstration purposes if the argument contains
-'throw-error' and error will be thrown
+'throw-error' and error will be thrown.

+#### Build Context
+In the custom command implementing AbstractCommand, you can access the build context using `self.build_context()`.
+The context instance holds properties like the current build step
+and the build config.
+The framework initialises the context object before the build starts